 Steps To Prepare For A Long Trek

 It takes weeks or even months to prepare for a trek.
-All three of the items below are extremely important, so take the time to work on all of them instead of focusing on just one or two.
+However, all three of the items below are extremely important, so take the time to work on all of them instead of focusing on just one or two.

 The first step in preparing is giving yourself enough time to be physically conditioned for the load you’re going to be placing on your body.
 It may be useful to start working on strength and endurance so that gradually, the body begins to adapt to handling higher yields of strain.
-It is at about this time that you should start to scout the trail you are going to trek.
+At about this time, you should start to scout the trail you are going to trek.

 She carries around a backpack more often, eats healthy, and, for good measure, she uses the stairs a great deal more.
 It was after such a regimen that she completed her latest trek across the Spanish Island, Tenerife.

 Doing your research into the terrain will leave you well-informed about the kind of shoes to wear, the necessity of extra warm clothing, and any additional equipment that may be useful for climbing (for example).

 As you train, work on your lower body strength.
 It will come in handy when you have to lug a backpack the whole day or when you have to traverse steep terrain.
 In the months or weeks leading up to your trek, squats, lunges, and leg presses should be your best friends!

 Remember the long list of equipment cited as being necessary for your trek?
 It is recommendable, during preparation, to make a physical list of this equipment and cross it off as you acquire it.